 "Relative", for purposes of placement of children for whom the Department is legally responsible, means any person, 21 years of age or over, other than the parent, who:

-is the spouse, or party to a civil union, of such a relative, or
+is the spouse, or party to a civil union, of such a relative;

-is the child's step-father, step-mother, or adult step-brother or step-sister, or
+is the child's step-father, step-mother, step-grandfather, step-grandmother or adult step-brother or step-sister; or

-is the partner, or adult child of a partner, in a civil union with the child's mother or father.
+is the partner, or adult child of a partner, in a civil union with the child's mother or father; or

-Relative also includes a person related in any of the foregoing ways to a sibling of a child, even though the person is not related to the child, when the child and its sibling are placed together with that person.
+"Relative" also includes a person related in any of the foregoing ways to a sibling of a child, even though the person is not related to the child, when the child and its sibling are placed together with that person.
+For children who have been in the guardianship of the Department, have been adopted, and are subsequently returned to the temporary custody or guardianship of the Department, a "relative" may also include any person who would have qualified as a relative under this definition prior to the adoption, but only if the Department determines that it would be in the best interests of the child to consider this person a relative.
 [20 ILCS 505/7(b)]

 "Services delivered by the Department" means those social services provided either directly by Department of Children and Family Services staff or by purchase of service providers.